peterprototypes/peterprototypes.com/content/about-me/index.md

 - Fixed bugs and implemented features
 - Gained experience in project management and task definition

 `Backend developer` on **Jennie-O** website during their “Make the Switch” campaign.
-I supported the team by chasing bugs, implemented several pages of the web app and various UI components, and helped with database design and production deployment.
+I supported the team by chasing bugs, implemented several pages of the web app and various UI components.
+Helped with database design and production deployment.

 `Backend developer` on **Absolut 3D**, an Absolut campaign where you paint your own bottle of vodka in a Facebook page tab.
 Worked on the REST API and administration panel.

 `iOS developer` on the first version of **[ClosetSpace](https://apps.apple.com/in/app/closetspace-closet-outfits/id549724282)** by [Stylitics](https://stylitics.com/).
-Implemented several screens and UI components.
+Implemented  screens and UI components.
 Gained experience automating iOS UI tests.

 `Frontend developer` on the web app for the **Visa Go World London Olympics 2012 ‘Cheer as one’** Campaign.
 Implemented UI components and REST communication.
 Helped develop a smooth SPA experience in a Facebook page tab.